mkurz/deadbolt-2-guide/manuscript/05-deadbolt-java-hooks.md

 ### Using dependency injection with handlers
 Both of these examples would work fine, but ignore the wide-spread and recommended use of dependency injection in Play 2.5.
 You may find it more useful to inject handlers into the handler cache, especially if those handlers themselves rely on injected components.
 As we've already seen, it's possible to have multiple handler implementations so we also need a way to distinguish between implementations during injection.

 The trick here is to qualify the handlers.
 This example will use the Guice approach; if you're using a different DI framework, you need to check if it has support for a similar mechanism.
-If your application has a single handler implementation, you can skip this step.
+If your application has a single handler implementation, you can skip this step and just declare the binding and inject the instance in the normal way.

 {title="Binding annotations for multiple handlers", lang=java}
 ~~~~~~~